MicrosoftDocs/azure-docs/articles/postgresql/howto-hyperscale-scaling.md

 add new worker nodes or increase existing nodes’ memory, disk, and CPU capacity.

-To scale worker nodes, go to the **Configure** tab in your Azure Database for PostgreSQL server group.
-Adjust the sliders to change the values:
+To increase the number of worker nodes, go to the **Configure** tab in your Hyperscale (Citus) server group.
+Drag the slider for **Worker node count** to change the value.

 ![Resource sliders](./media/howto-hyperscale-scaling/01-sliders-workers.png)